Area: Other units including historical

 The barn is commonly used in describing the cross-sectional area of interaction in nuclear physics.

 In South Asia (mainly Indians), although the countries use SI units as official, many South Asians still use traditional units.
 Each administrative division has its own area unit, some of them have same names, but with different values.
-There's no official consensus about the traditional units values.
+There is no official consensus about the traditional units values.
 Thus, the conversions between the SI units and the traditional units may have different results, depending on what reference that has been used.

 Some traditional South Asian units that have fixed value: